Elevation models and terrain models (DEM and DTM), aerial photographs, hyperspectral and thermal, GIS, CAD drawings …

 Depending on the requirements, the survey flight can be supplemented and intensified with special high-resolution cameras, e.g. RGB-orthophotographs, thermal images, infrared or spectral recordings.
 Multisensor-technologies currently offer new and exciting research approaches!

-Especially in forests, the systematical deployment of this prospection method revolutionizes archaeological approaches.
-Due to the long penetration depth of the laser scan, the pulsed laser beams penetrate the tree branches and reach the ground.
-It is possible to filter vegetation - especially trees and underwood vegetation - and reveal the underlying, covered landmarks, burial mounds, old acre systems, paths, and much more in computer models.
+The systematical deployment of this prospection method revolutionizes archaeological approaches, especially in forests.
+Due to the long penetration depth of the laser scan, the pulsed laser beams penetrate tree branches and reach the ground.
+Therefore it is possible to filter out vegetation – especially trees and underwood vegetation – and reveal the underlying, covered landmarks, burial mounds, old acre systems, paths, and much more, in computer models.

-Laser scanning flights are usually carried out in times of low vegetation, i.e. late fall, winter and beginning spring.
-However, the time slots are very short.
-Ideally, rainstorms should compress the fallen leaves on the ground in late fall.
-Only when the snow has melted in springtime and even the shadowy pits in the forests are snow-free, further survey flights are advisable.
-Thus, there generally are only a few weeks left before the vegetation starts growing again in the spring.
+Laser scanning flights are usually carried out in times of low vegetation, i.e. late fall, winter and beginning of spring.
+However, the windows of opportunity can be short.
+Ideally, rainstorms should compress the fallen leaves on the ground in the late autumn.
+Then only when the forest is completely snow free, or in the early springtime when the snow has all melted away, are further survey flights advisable.
+At that point, however, there are generally only a few weeks left before the vegetation starts growing again.

 ALS provides various opportunities for innovative archaeological results.
 Archaeological structures are almost exclusively preserved in forests, which have been spared by intensive agricultural usage and leveling.
 ALS allows to visualize many findings for science and public; findings, which – up to now – could not be accurately located or recognized and categorized within the dense forest.